kiplongu/GitLab-CI-CD---Hands-On-Lab/ Hands-On Lab: Security Scanning/README.md

 Note: This file has a command injection vulnerability, which can lead to security breaches.
 We are going to use the SAST Scanner to detect issues in our code.

+# Task B. Creating and Running a SAST Scan
+Open your CICD Demo project from previous labs.

+Click on your .gitlab-ci.yml file to view its contents.

+Click Edit > Edit single file.
+Paste the following snippet at the end of the file.

+include:
+  - template: Jobs/SAST.gitlab-ci.yml
+In the Commit message field, type Enable SAST, leave the Target Branch set to main, and click Commit changes.

+Navigate to the pipeline that was started by this change and click the semgrep-sast job to ensure that it’s running.

+Note: It might take a minute or two for the Build stage to complete first.

+To view the results of the SAST scan, click Secure > Vulnerability Report in the left-hand navigation pane.
+In the Tool drop-down list, select SAST.
+Click on any vulnerabilities to learn more about them.